pantheon-systems/documentation/source/content/guides/build-tools/02-create-project.md

   </Accordion>

 2. Once your site is ready, the URL to your project page will be printed to your terminal window.
-Copy this address and paste it into a browser to visit your new project on the **Git Provider**:
+Copy this address and paste it into a browser to visit your new project on Github:

   ![Initial Project Page](../../../images/pr-workflow/initial-project-page.png)